HyunJinNo/Study/DesignPatterns/FactoryMethod.md

   - Parent classes wish to defer creation to their subclasses.
 - **Characteristics**
   - Uses **inheritance** to decide the object to be instantiated.
+  - Defines an interface for creating an object, but lets subclasses decide which class to instantiate.
+  - Lets a class defer instantiation to subclasses.